vbookshelf/COVID-19-CXR-Analyzer/README.md

 The frontend and backend code is available in this repo.
 The model was too large to be uploaded.
 The model should be placed inside the folder called "yolov5".

+If you specifically want to see how the yolov5 model was deployed then please review the code in the views.py file.

 The code is set up to be run as a Docker container.
 It's based on this video tutorial: